-Life stage Habitat Description Nesting females, eggs, hatchlings Sandy beaches in Florida, Alabama, and Texas; sandy beaches in Mexico Embryos develop while buried in sand after being deposited by the females.
+Life stage Habitat Description Nesting females, eggs, hatchlings Sandy beaches primarily in FL, AL, TX with occasional/rare nesting in MS and LA; sandy beaches in Mexico Embryos develop while buried in sand after being deposited by the females.
 Eggs incubate for approximately 60 days after which hatchlings emerge and enter the ocean.
-Small juveniles Open ocean including surface habitats throughout the GOM Small juveniles spend more than 80 percent of their time at or near the sea surface, limited diving ability, tend to associate with floating Sargassum , and drift and swim to remain in surface habitats that provide shelter and prey.
+Small juveniles Open ocean including surface habitats throughout the GOM Small juveniles spend more than 80% of their time at or near the sea surface, limited diving ability, tend to associate with floating Sargassum , and drift and swim to remain in surface habitats that provide shelter and prey.
 Large juveniles and adults Continental shelf, nearshore and inshore habitats, and oceanic waters Large juveniles and adults use the entire water column, from surface to bottom; active swimmers; migrate to breed (adults).
 Some individuals migrate between neritic and deeper oceanic waters and reproductive migrations may also cross oceanic waters.

-4.2.2.4.3 Protected Species - Marine Mammals
+4.2.2.3.3 Protected Species - Marine Mammals

-Two marine mammal species that are likely to be present in Gulf state waters could be impacted by the alternatives in this RP/EA.
+Two marine mammal species that are likely to be present in Gulf of Mexico state waters could be impacted by the alternatives in this RP/EA.